Installation of TrackMe

 trackme_cim_regex = apps/trackme/lookups/trackme_cim_regex.csv

-# Machine Learning models: Anomaly detection will generate various ML models files, there are not needed on the indexer layers
+# Machine Learning models: Anomaly detection will generate various ML models files, these are not needed on the indexer layers

 trackme_mlmodels = apps/trackme/lookups/__mlspl_*.mlmodel

-• In Splunk 9.x, biased language was addressed, this stanza became replicationDenylist
+• In Splunk 9.x, biased language has been addressed; this stanza became replicationDenylist.

-• In TrackMe, this stanza avoids ML models files to be unnecessary replicated to the indexers, and be part of the knowledge bundle
+• In TrackMe, this stanza prevents ML models files from being unnecessarily replicated to the indexers and being part of the knowledge bundle.

 Splunk Cloud